Annie Proulx Books and WritingSep 17, 2017

 The joy of the craft comes from daily tickling.
-Tickling that joy with good habits and wise reading is what we do at The Novelry for 90 days on the trot, then it’s there for life.
+Tickling that joy with good habits and wise reading is what we do at The Novelry for ninety days on the trot with the Ninety Day Novel Course, then it’s there for life.

-It took Annie Proulx almost 60 years to write a novel.
-In the video interview, she says she's still learning; it's her life.
+It took Annie Proulx almost 60 years to write a book.
+But as she says she's still learning; it's her life.

 Proulx briefly went to college in the early 1950s, but left to get married.
 There were two further marriages, all of them unhappy.
 She raised three sons alone.
 It was a time of grinding poverty.

 'I had a talent for choosing the wrong people . . .
 I'm just the sort of person who should never be married.
 I like living by myself.
 It's odd, but I think in my whole life I have had almost no one understand what I was trying to do with the writing, or why it was so intensely important to me.
 So it was always something that I kept to myself; not a secret vice, but certainly a secret pleasure.’

 'I was always a reader - an omnivorous, greedy one.
 It's probably natural for readers to move into writing, and that's essentially what happened to me.
 When I finally did have some time to explore what I liked to do, I knew it certainly wasn't going to be an academic life of any sort.
 Creating people out of nothing and putting them on paper seemed like an amusing and interesting thing to do.
 And I could continue with research.
 So it was more a redrawing of myself in another persona.'